Keyboard shortcuts

 }

-#[deferred] is supported on primitive fields and on embedded types (#[derive(Embed)] structs and enums).
-It does not compose with #[belongs_to], #[has_many], or #[has_one] — relations are already lazy.
+Deferred<T> is supported on primitive fields and on embedded types (#[derive(Embed)] structs and enums).
+It does not compose with #[belongs_to], #[has_many], or #[has_one].
+Relation fields use Deferred<_> in the field type itself when they should be lazy.

 #![allow(unused)]